msc-acse/ACSE-5/Readme.md

 7. 4/2 – More on BLAS/LAPACK.
 Assembly and optimisation.
 Vectorisation/MMX/SSE/SSE2.
 Introduction to templates.
 [Slides7](Lecture%207.pdf) (Steven Dargaville)
 8. 7/2 – Polymorphism in C++.
 Sparse CSR Formats.
 Introduction to PETSc.
 (Steven Dargaville)
 9. 11/2 – Templates.
 Reference Counting.
 Dense and iterative methods for matrix inversion.
 (Steven Dargaville)
-10. 14/2 – Wavelets (Steven Dargaville).
-An introduction to image processing and filters.
-(Adriana Paluszny)
+10. 14/2 – A 30-min introduction to image processing and filters.
+(Adriana Paluszny) Wavelets (Steven Dargaville).
 11. 18/2 – An introduction to the architecture of a commercial Medical Imaging cloud-based software.
 (Adriana Paluszny + External Speaker(s))
 12. ~~21/2 – Computer-based programming class coursework.~~ Revision day.
 13. Individual in-class coursework.
 On: 27th of February 9:00-12:00 RSM3.01 **note classroom and date**